 To send/receive a fax, contact a library staff member during regular library hours.
 The charge for each fax is $1.00 per page.

 Documents can be scanned from the photocopier.
-Scanning can either be saved to a flash drive via the USB port or sent electronically via email from the photocopier.
-There is not cost for scanning.
+Scanning can either be saved to a flash drive via the USB port or sent electronically by email from the photocopier.
+There is no cost for scanning.
 Please ask a Library staff for assistance if needed.

 First, you need to activate your library account.
 To do this, you will need to stop by the library, call at 803-793-5215 or 5212, or email the library using the form for Ask-A-Librarian found on the library’s webpage.
-Then you are ready to check out library materials.
+Then you will be ready to check out library materials.